maheshsabnis/DxcJuly2021New/Readme.md

 			- FileResult,
 			- Results for APIs, OkResult, ObObjectResult, NotFoundResult, BadRequestResult, etc.
 	- Exception, Result (Optional)
+	- The View can directly be injected using the dependencies
+		- @inject directive, used to resolve and load the dependency type on view and execute it
+				- Load View
+				- Execute Logic on View
+				- Generate Data
+				- Pre-Render the HTML based on Data3
+				- Send the HTML Serialied response to Client along with Data
 4. Use Tag Helpers for Views
 	- They are the Interactive UI scaffolded by MVC in ASP.NET Core
 		- View is Derived from RazorViewPage<TModel> class